Bear-03/vosk-rs/README.md

 from another, more practical, directory to the destination during build.

 #### Windows-only
-No extra steps are needed as long as the target machine also has the libraries in a directory in its `PATH`.
+If you added your libraries to a directory in your `PATH`, no extra steps are needed as long as that is also the case for the target machine.

 #### Linux-only